anubhavjha0812/landing-page-bank/README.md

-Here’s the `README.md` in a more professional markdown format that you can copy and paste:

----

 # Bank Landing Page

 A modern, responsive **bank landing page** designed to provide a seamless user experience across devices.
 This project is built using **React**, **Vite**, and **Tailwind CSS** to ensure optimal performance, scalability, and ease of development.